-The university's co-generation power plant supplies Vanderbilt with 100% of the steam needed for heating buildings and 40% of the chilled water needed for cooling buildings.
-Excess heat from steam generation is used to create electricity, satisfying 20% of Vanderbilt's annual electricity demand.
-The remaining 80% of Vanderbilt's electricity demand is obtained through electricity purchased from TVA (through NES).
-In 2010, 51% of TVA's electricity came from coal-fired power plants; 36% of TVA's electricity came from nuclear power; 9% came from hydroelectric dams; 4% came from natural gas-fired power plants; and 0.8% came from other renewable sources.
+The university's co-generation power plant supplies Vanderbilt with 100 percent of the steam needed for heating buildings and 40 percent of the chilled water needed for cooling buildings.
+Excess heat from steam generation is used to create electricity, satisfying 20 percent of Vanderbilt's annual electricity demand.
+The remaining 80 percent of Vanderbilt's electricity demand is obtained through electricity purchased from TVA (through NES).
+In 2011, 52 percent of TVA's electricity came from coal-fired power plants; 34 percent of TVA's electricity came from hydroelectric dams; 5 percent came from natural gas-fired power plants; and <1 percent came from other renewable sources.
 Figure 3.1 below presents TVA's sources of power generation.